By Anthony Baracat

 Scope: The mixed-use development project plans includes additional retail being built in the current Lake Anne Plaza parking lot, turning Village Drive into a main entrance with a straightened path to the lake plaza, a mid-rise apartment complex replacing the current 181 affordable units with 1,000 more units possible (including townhomes, mid-rise, high-rise and an active senior center).
 Plans also include an amphitheater, additional retail, office space, underground parking and public transit.
 The North Shore/Village Drive gas station, convenience mart, parking lot-facing office buildings and the current Crescent apartments will be torn down.

-Posted by Robert Fowler / Monday, October 21st, 2013
+Posted by Editorial / Monday, October 21st, 2013

 Brad Russell, founder of Washington West Film Festival, believes in the power of storytelling.
 “Our tagline is that story can change the world,” he says.
 “A story of hope, a story of second chances is compelling.
 One good story should lead to another.”
 This, he says, is what defines the film festival he began, now celebrating its third year.

 Held primarily at Reston Bow Tie Cinemas, the Washington West Film Festival will screen films ranging from documentary to comedy, short running time and feature length, unified by a mission to enamor festival-goers with the power of cinema.
 Russell, a resident of the D.C. area, wanted to begin something that could grow into a substantial hub for film enthusiasm, where creativity could be nurtured.
 “We dream of it becoming a prominent East Coast film destination,” he says.